The quality of your life is a direct reflection of the quality of the questions you are asking yourself.

 I was an Evangelical since I first became a Christian in high school.
 Back then, I thought that was the “only” Christianity.
 Evangelical is no longer a title I can hold in good conscience.
 It would be dishonest.
 In general, I’ve always hated these labels.
 Working at different churches, I was expected to adopt their doctrine as if we could all change beliefs because of doctrinal statements.

 However, what I am has been a process of discovery.
 My actual beliefs and how they fit in Christendom weren’t so cookie-cutter.
 Currently, “Egongelical” is the label I’ve given myself.
-It ignores the Catholic/Orthodox/Protestant schism while centering on the essence of the Gospel.
+It ignores the Catholic/Orthodox/Protestant schism while centering on the essence of the historical Gospel.

 Divinity of Christ